ikalatskaya/interactive_plotting_benchmarking/README.md

 ## List of the presented packages:

 <b> Plotly </b>
 Plotly provides online graphing, analytics, and statistics tools for individuals and collaboration, as well as scientific graphing libraries for Python, R, MATLAB, Perl, Julia, Arduino, and REST.
 Plotly is a technical computing company headquartered in Montreal, Quebec.
 It develops online data analytics and visualization tools.
+Probably the best free package.

 <b> GGPLOTLY </b>
+ggplotly is a plotly R libraray that builds a wrapper around almost any ggplot object and converting them into interactive plot.
+It is fast and easy to implement, but not always generates the best result.

 <b> HIGHCHARTER </b>
 Highcharts is very flexible and customizable javascript charting library and it has a great and powerful API.
 Highcharts offers both a commercial license as well as a free non-commercial license.